-Name Option-Based Awards - Value Vested During the Year Share-based Awards - Value Vested During the Year (\$)(1)(2) Non-Equity Incentive Plan Compensation - Value Earned During the Year (\$) Stephen Yuzpe, President and CEO (3) 309,037(4) Michael Staresinic, CFO and Managing Director 10,941 Arthur Einav, Managing Director and General Counsel 17,087 Michael Harrison, Managing Director Andrew Stronach, Managing Director 17,087
+Name Option-Based Awards - Value Vested During the Year Share-Based Awards - Non-Equity Incentive Plan Compensation - Value Earned During the Year (\$) Michael Staresinic, CFO and Managing Director Michael Harrison, Managing Director

-- (1) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2017 that would have been realized if EPSP Shares had been sold on their vesting date during the year ended December 31, 2017. - (2) As disclosed in the Notes to the Summary Compensation Table, certain NEOs also hold SII Shares granted by SII under the SII EPSP, which SII Shares are subject to vesting conditions. - (3) See Note 2 to the Summary Compensation Table above for further details regarding Mr. Yuzpe's share-based awards granted in 2017. - (4) Includes \$107,143 of vested EPSP Shares designated, or are entitled to be designated, for the account of Mr. Yuzpe in 2018 that related to the 2017 financial year.
+- (1) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2018 that would have been realized if LTIP Shares had been sold on their vesting date during the year ended December 31, 2018. - (2) As disclosed in the Notes to the Summary Compensation Table, certain NEOs also hold SII Shares granted by SII under the SII EPSP, which SII Shares are subject to vesting conditions. - (3) See Note 2 to the Summary Compensation Table above for further details regarding Mr. Yuzpe's share-based awards granted in 2018.